LucHermitte/lh-tags/README.md

    If no file was specified in `'spellfile'`, one is automatically added to contain words the end-user would want to manually register with `zg` and all.
+ * `g:tags_options.auto_spellfile_update` specifies whether spellfiles are
+   automatically generated from updated tag files:
+   - `0`    : never, use `CTRL-X_ts` instead.
+   - `1`    : always
+   - `"all"`: only when tags are regenerated forthe whole project, never when a file is saved.
+   Indeed, updating spellfile may be very long on some projects, and we may not wish to see this task automated.
  * `(bg):tags_to_spellfile` has been deprecated.
 See `lh#tags#ignore_spelling()` instead.
  * `(bg):tags_options.run_in_bg` ; set to 1 by default, if |+job|s are supported.
    Tells to execute `<Plug>CTagsUpdateCurrent` and `<Plug>CTagsUpdateAll` in